Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-With 0 parameters and 100% schema coverage, the baseline is 4.
-The description does not need to explain parameters, as there are none, and it efficiently focuses on the tool's output and usage instead, adding value without redundancy.
+With 0 parameters and 100% schema description coverage, the baseline is high.
+The description appropriately does not discuss parameters, focusing instead on the tool's purpose and output, which adds value without redundancy.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.